memph1024/swapdex-documentation/docs/validator-guides/validator.md

 - 16GB ram, 300 GB Storage, 6 CPU, <strong>stable server uplink connection with fixed IP</strong>

 !!! info
-    Anything between the lower-end and ideal hardware should be sufficient to run a validator on the SwapDex test network.
+    Anything between the lower-end and ideal hardware should be sufficient to run a validator on the SwapDEX test network.

 ## Using Ubuntu 21.10: